ibm-cloud-docs/vpc/nlb-port-range.md

 Private network load balancers do not support the port range feature.
 Only Private Path and public network load balancers can use this feature.
 {: note}

-Currently, all VPEs connected to a Private Path network load balancer can connect to any port in the range.

 ## Configuring the port range in the UI
 {: #port-range-ui}